Endangered species: Conservation status

 The conservation status of a species indicates the likelihood that it will become extinct.
-Multiple factors are considered when assessing the status of a species; e.g., such statistics as the number remaining, the overall increase or decrease in the population over time, breeding success rates, or known threats.
+Multiple factors are considered when assessing the status of a species, such as the number remaining, the overall increase or decrease in the population over time, breeding success rates, or known threats.
 The IUCN Red List of Threatened Species is the best-known worldwide conservation status listing and ranking system.
+Species are classified by the IUCN Red List into nine groups set through criteria such as rate of decline, population size, area of geographic distribution, and degree of population and distribution fragmentation.

+Also included are species that have gone extinct since 1500 CE.
+When discussing the IUCN Red List, the official term "threatened" is a grouping of three categories: critically endangered, endangered, and vulnerable.